mskelton/termicons/README.md

 check the README when updating to the latest version to ensure you have the latest end codepoint in your Kitty config._

+### iTerm

+Usage of termicons in iTerm is limited given that iTerm only supports a single "non-ASCII" font.
+If you don't already have a "non-ASCII" font specified in your iTerm preferences, set it to "termicons".
+Sadly, termicons does not support patched fonts, so this does not work alongside an existing "non-ASCII" font.

 ### Neovim

 For an alternative set of icons for